CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/noVM-03-language.md

 In this lab, you will complete the following tasks:

 + Task 1: Use a generative AI model to summarize text

 + Task 2: Use a specialized language analysis tool

-### Estimated timing: 15 Minutes

 ## Task 1: Use a generative AI model to summarize text